1995parham/dotfiles.lib/README.md

 ## How to use it?

-Clone this repository into your dotfiles folder:
+Clone this repository into your dotfiles folder (here we are using [git-subtree](https://www.atlassian.com/git/tutorials/git-subtree)):

 ```bash
 mkdir scripts